Effects of time zones on North American broadcasting: Entertainment

 In mid-2018, American Idol became the first ever reality competition series – and first ever non-weekend regularly scheduled prime time program – in all of U.S. television to broadcast live in all U.S. territories upon its revival on ABC after its initial first-run finale on Fox in 2016, beginning with its live shows in the final stages of the competition.
 In this manner, viewers in all U.S. territories are enabled to both view the episodes live at the same time, with the prime time East Coast telecast coinciding with the real-time afternoon telecasts across the Pacific to Hawaii, along with real-time voting with the revealing of its results integrated at the end of the performance nights.
 Despite the format having been in place for the show since 2015, as part of its nationwide voting expansion, a corresponding warning for viewers outside the Eastern and Central time zones regarding the closing of the voting window will be aired upon their local prime time encore broadcasts.
 The format would eventually extend to include the season finale round beginning 2019, making it the first ever primetime regular series in U.S. television history to air its season finale live all across the U.S.

 The emergence of the COVID-19 pandemic in the beginning of the 2020s resulted in some of the most drastic scheduling changes for major annual events on U.S. network television in the 21st century.
-In 2020, MTV began expanding its broadcast coverage of the Video Music Awards with its simultaneous live telecasts via The CW in all U.S. territories.
-The postponement of the Tokyo Olympics to 2021 ushered the transition of NBC Olympic broadcasts to fully live nationwide telecasts of both opening and closing ceremonies for all succeeding editions regardless of timezones of hosting nations to coincide with the longstanding simultaneous live global Olympic telecasts, continuing with the network's live broadcasts of the Beijing Olympics in 2022 that lapsed with the Super Bowl in the same period.
+In 2020, MTV began expanding its broadcast coverage of the Video Music Awards with its simultaneous live telecasts via The CW in all U.S. territories, and has continuously done so since its transfer to CBS in 2025.
+The postponement of the Tokyo Olympics to 2021 prompted the transition of NBC Olympic broadcasts to fully live nationwide telecasts of both opening and closing ceremonies for all succeeding editions regardless of timezones of hosting nations to coincide with the longstanding simultaneous live global Olympic telecasts, continuing with the network's live broadcasts of the Beijing Olympics in 2022 that lapsed with the Super Bowl in the same period.
+Under this revised format, which has since been credited for the viewership resurgence of the Paris Olympics in 2024, all U.S. territories outside the Central and Eastern time zones will also receive an additional tape-delayed primetime encores of the Olympic ceremonies.